-This will have the same principal directions as $\bT_\tDt$ as the sum of two tensors with the same eigenvectors also will have the same eigenvector.
-We are also free to multiply any tensor by a scalar quantity.
-Hence we have
+This will have the same eigenvectors as $\bT_\tDt$ as the sum of two tensors with the same eigenvectors also will have the same eigenvectors.
+The eigenvectors are also invariant to multiplication of the tensor by a scalar quantity.
+Hence we have:

-In addition, we note that
+In addition, we note that:

-Hence, we have
+Hence, we have:

-Combining this with \cref{eq:temp19} then gives
+Combining this with \cref{eq:temp19} then gives:

-In the case where $\Dt$ is small this gives an expression for the principal directions of $\bT_\tDt$ in terms of the observed quantity $\bE^*$ and $\bE^e_\tau$.
+In the case where $\Dt$ is small, this gives an expression for the eigenvectors of $\bT_\tDt$ in terms of the observed quantity $\bE^*$ and $\bE^e_\tau$.
 The latter of which can be computed from $\bT_\tau$ using the assumption that the elastic component of the constitutive equation is known (\cref{ssec:assumption}).
 We can use this expression to derive a differential equation for the evolution of $\{\bq^{(i)}\}$.